-The Student Tutoring and Access Center (STAC) provides tutoring to all current Angelina College students, free of charge, and can assist students in finding subject-specific tutoring services.
-The Kurth Foundation provided a generous grant to establish the STAC.
+The AC Tutoring Center provides free tutoring to all current Angelina College students, both online and in person.
+The Kurth Foundation provided a generous grant to establish the Tutoring Center.

-The glass-enclosed STAC offers tutoring from 9 a.m. until 5 p.m., Monday through Thursday, and is staffed by degreed tutors as well as peer tutors.
+The glass-enclosed Tutoring Center offers tutoring from 9 a.m. until 5 p.m., Monday through Thursday, and is staffed by degreed tutors as well as peer tutors.
 Students are not required to make appointments for tutoring sessions.
-To see subjects and tutoring times, students should consult the STAC calendar on AC's website.
-The calendar is located under Tutoring in the Students drop-down menu.
+To see the list of subjects and tutoring times, students should consult the tutoring page on AC's website.
+Simply click on Student Resources and scroll down to Tutoring.

-The STAC typically offers tutoring in English grammar and writing, math, science, accounting, health careers prerequisites, and Spanish.
+The Tutoring Center offers tutoring in English grammar and writing, math, science, accounting, health careers, and Spanish.

-For online tutoring, AC students have two options: NetTutor and the STAC.
+For online tutoring, students have two options: NetTutor and the AC Tutoring Center.
 For 24-hour assistance, students may choose NetTutor.
 NetTutor is an option in each student's Blackboard account.
+With NetTutor, professional tutors are available 24/7/365 in most subjects.

-Students may also call or email the STAC to request an online tutoring session with one of the STAC tutors.
-These online sessions are available from 9 a.m. until 5 p.m., Monday through Thursday.
-The STAC conducts online tutoring via Blackboard Collaborate.
+Students may also call or email the AC Tutoring Center to request an online session with one of the Tutoring Center tutors.
+These online sessions are typically available during regular work hours and vary according to each tutor's schedule.
+The Tutoring Center conducts online tutoring via Blackboard Collaborate and via AC email.
+For more information about online tutoring, contact the AC Tutoring Center by emailing tutoring@angelina.edu or calling 936-633-4504.